-The palace of Versailles and its Estate are among the finest treasures bequeathed by the history of France to the universal artistic heritage.
-Nevertheless, they require permanent restoration and embellishment work, while new acquisitions and a varied programme of cultural events continually enrich the experience of visitors.
+The Palace of Versailles and its Estate are among the finest treasures bequethed by the history of France to the universal artistic heritage.
+Nevertheless, they require permanent restoration and embellishement work, while new acquisitions and a varied programme of cultural events continually enrich the experience of visitors.

 The transfer of estate to the Palace of Versailles is tax-exempt (“exoneration of transfer duties”).
 These donations are used to finance numerous restoration projects, enrich the collections and support the programme of cultural activities and events.